1. Home

 MEP Julia Reda from the Pirate Party spoke out against the new consumer protection regulation, saying that it gave consumer protection authorities the right to “order any unspecified third party to block access to websites without requiring judicial authorisation” and raising concerns over the potential misuse of the website blocking infrastructure.

-How Do The Blocks Work?
+How Do EU Website Blocks Work?

 So how is it that websites actually get blocked, whether by a consumer protection authority or by some other government agency?
 The first thing to know is that governments in Europe do not actually block websites themselves.
 Instead, they send notices to all the ISPs that operate within their borders, and inform the ISPs that they must prevent their customers from accessing the blocked sites.

 Whether the sites are being blocked for copyright infringement, consumer protection, or censorship or anti-government ideas, the ISP is simply obliged to prevent access to any URL that the government instructs them to.
-Usually, a website block would have to be approved by a court where it would be demonstrated that the site was dangerous or illegal – but under the new consumer protection regulations, no court order is required to block a site.
+Usually, a website block would have to be approved by a court where it would be demonstrated that the site was dangerous or illegal – but under the consumer protection regulations, no court order is required to block a site.

 RELATED READING: How to unblock websites banned by the Chinese government